0xfalafel/rcat/README.md

 ## Encrypted Reverse shell

 With TLS support, let's see how we can do an __TLS encrypted reverse shell__.
-Without installing any new tools on the victim.
+Without installing any new tools on the target.

 If you have a signed certificate (with [let's encrypt](https://certbot.eff.org/instructions) for example), you can use the `--key` and `--cert` options to use it.